zkgoldsmith/H2O2-chirality/README.md

 And click through the prompts the GUI gives you as you deem appropriate.

+## KM: Optimizations of H2O (CP2K)

+Using CP2K to optimize the geometry of the H2O molecule provided me with the global minimum of H2O.
+The geometry optimization took 41.388 seconds.
+The geometry optimization calculation was 29.719 seconds longer than the single-point energy calculation.
+With the energy results that I got from the H2O.out file, I made a graph to visualize the energy decreasing.

+The XYZ coordinates before optimization are the following:

+'''
+O         -1.22146        2.10626        0.00000
+H         -0.25146        2.10626        0.00000
+H         -1.54479        2.59417        0.77350
+'''

+The XYZ coordinates after optimization for the final energy value of -17.2050491884 are the following:

+'''
+O        -1.2499803158        2.0835319913        0.0002989149
+H        -0.2707887169        2.1243561196        0.0289958752
+H        -1.5134525431        2.6038259476        0.7886601011
+'''

-## KM: Optimizations of H2O2
+## KM: Optimizations of H2O2 (CP2K)

-We previously optimized H2O and H2O2 using CP2K to recognize the lowest energy values of each molecules.
+We previously optimized H2O2 using CP2K to recognize the lowest energy values of each molecules.
+The geometry optimization took 118.742 seconds.
+The geometry optimization calculation took 101.001 seconds longer than the single-point energy calculation.
 With the values of the global minima for H2O2, I made graphs and charts to record the lowest energy values and the degree of each dihedral angle.
 The lowest energy value from the geometry optimization of H2O2 is -33.1266130021056.

 The XYZ coordinates before optimization for this energy value are the following:

 ```
 O             0.00000        0.00000        0.00000